Greater Green Bay Habitat for Humanity

 • Applicants must be willing to work in partnership with Greater Green Bay Habitat for Humanity with positive and active involvement in the Homeownership Program.

-• Homeownership Program participants fulfil sweat equity, labor that you and your family must provide during and after the construction of your home.
-Applicant(s) must be willing to complete 250-500 sweat equity hours by attending classes and workshops, working at the Greater Green Bay Habitat for Humanity ReStore, participating in Habitat or ReStore events, and building their home or other Habitat homes.
+• Homeownership Program participants fulfill sweat equity, which is labor provided during and after the construction process.
+Applicants must be willing to complete 250–500 sweat equity hours through activities such as attending classes and workshops, working at the Greater Green Bay Habitat for Humanity ReStore, participating in Habitat or ReStore events, and contributing to the construction of their own home or other Habitat homes.

-• Represent Habitat well in the community and be a good neighbor.
+• Applicants must represent Habitat well in the community and be a good neighbor.

 Additional Applicant Requirements

-• Live in Brown County, Wisconsin for at least six (6) months.
+• Must live in Brown County, Wisconsin for at least six (6) months.

 • Wisconsin is a marital property state and Habitat requires married couples to apply jointly.